 People are the essence of our cities, communities and places.
 In planning for our future we look at the needs of people, their changing diversity, their health and wellbeing, their sense of belonging and the infrastructure and services they will need to lead active and fulfilling lives.

-Elton Consulting has extensive experience in planning for growing and changing communities.
+Our Social Sustainability team has extensive experience in planning for growing and changing communities.
 We focus on providing long-term positive outcomes and understand the diverse range of social elements that contribute to the creation of strong, vibrant and socially sustainable communities.
 A sense of community and feelings of belonging, safety and identity are all key features of desirable places to live, work and enjoy.
 These elements don’t always just occur by chance – they require a strategic planning focus.
 Our respected team has worked with all levels of government, not-for-profit organisations and the private sector to deliver desirable places across Australia.

 Social impact assessment

 Our specialist Social Impact Assessment (SIA) consultants work closely with project teams to deliver practical, robust and independent SIAs and peer reviews.
 We provide SIAs as both standalone reports and as part of Environmental Impact Statements for residential, commercial and infrastructure projects.
 Our clients include private sector proponents, government agencies and departments.

 We believe the scoping of potential impacts at project commencement is critical to mitigating project risk.
 Costly delays at later planning stages can be avoided by addressing potential adverse impacts early in the project design process.
 Community and stakeholder engagement undertaken in a respectful and meaningful way is also necessary to demonstrate that the concerns of people affected by the project are taken into account.